-With a a 42MP full frame sensor, in body stabilization and impressive 4K video capabilities, let’s see if the Sony a7R II can be a contender.
+With a a 42MP full-frame sensor, in-body stabilization and impressive 4K video capabilities, let’s see if the Sony a7R II can be a contender.

-Firstly, the body size is very similar to the Sony Alpha 7II.
+Firstly, the body size is very similar to the Sony a7 II.
 A slightly bulkier body was produced to include the image stabilization system, but it still feels light and compact compared to a DSLR.
 The body itself is made of magnesium alloy with upgraded weather sealing and a stronger lens mount for big, heavy lenses.

 There are twin control dials, a click wheel which may be small, but still very usable.
 The shutter button is now on the front, a reshaped grip which feels far more comfortable than previous models.
 The rear thumb rest helps with gripping the camera and very much needed if you’re used to the width of a DSLR.
 There’s plenty of dials and buttons on this camera body, but being small, they don’t always feel the most intuitive to use.
-The rear thumbwheel for instance needs a delicate touch to operate.
+The rear thumbwheel, for instance, needs a delicate touch to operate.

 Auto ISO has been upgraded to be more programmable, allowing you to set the lower and upper limits in 1 EV steps which can be assigned to a dedicated button for quick access.
-Shutter speeds can also be assigned across the range in one stop increments, along with setting a minimum shutter speed.
+Shutter speeds can also be assigned across the range in one-stop increments, along with setting a minimum shutter speed.
 Depending on the setting, the slowest shutter speed is 1/15 which is presumably set to make sure shutter speeds don’t get too low and cause image blur.

-The Sony a7R II does a marvellous job of tracking with the only area of letdown being in continuous mode with sports, where a DSLR still wins.
+The Sony a7R II does a marvelous job of tracking with the only area of letdown being in continuous mode with sports, where a DSLR still wins.
 However, one standout feature is the ability to work with other lenses and still use the 399 phase-detect AF points.
 Some features are unavailable with other lenses such as Eye AF and the Lock-On AF area and with the video only using contrast detection AF, which means back to manual mode.

-Raw files have good dynamic range, maybe not as good as a Nikon D810 which has a base ISO of 64 but better than the Canon 5DS R. There’s plenty of information which you can drag out from the RAW files and the results overall are a good all-rounder between similar Nikon and Canon models.
+RAW files have good dynamic range, maybe not as good as a Nikon D810 which has a base ISO of 64, but better than the Canon 5DS R. There’s plenty of information which you can drag out from the RAW files and the results overall are a good all-rounder between similar Nikon and Canon models.

-JPEG’s come out detailed and sharp with good rendering.
+JPEGs come out detailed and sharp with good rendering.
 Sony doesn’t overly sharpened its JPEGs and the results are a happy medium between Canon sharpening and Nikon’s more soft approach.
 The same goes for noise reduction, which can also be completely turned off.

 There’s also advanced video features here as found on the a7S such as Picture Profile color and gamma, S-Log2 profile, mic and headphone sockets, focus peaking and zebra for exposure and focus monitoring.
 Default shooting formats are Sony’s XAVC S, along with MP4 and AVCHD standard.
 XAVC S 4K comes in at 30p or 1080p at 60, 30 or 24fps and 720p at 120fps for slow motion.

 1080p gives the highest resolution, with the Super 35 footage being a touch softer.
 4K Super35 (APS-C crop) also provides better resolution than the 4K full-frame.
 The video output in total is extremely detailed and for the best quality you want to take 4K footage and downscale to 1080p.

-On-sensor phase detection helps enormously with autofocusing, cutting down massively on focus hunting with video. there is some control over the AF system via AF speed where you can switch between tracking one subject or many, with different drive speeds possible.
+On-sensor phase detection helps enormously with autofocusing, cutting down massively on focus hunting with video.
+There is some control over the AF system via AF speed where you can switch between tracking one subject or many, with different drive speeds possible.
 The a7R II is also more depth-aware than a Canon EOS 5DS or Nikon D810 for video.
 This works fine for reportage and the like, but most serious videographers will still use manual focusing.